pyload/pyload-plugins/README.md

 -------------

 > **Note:**
-> The current policy can be extended anytime.
+> The current policy can be modified anytime.

  - NO cracking website or service.
  - NO drugs website or service.